arushi2610/arushi2610/README.md

 - 👋 Hi, I’m @arushi2610
-- 👀 I’m interested in coding and web development.
+- 👀 I’m interested in coding and Technical Content writing.
-- 🌱 I’m currently learning C++.
+- 🌱 I’m currently learning C++ and Web Development.
 - 📫 How to reach me LinkedIn-linkedin.com/in/arushi-malhotra-22912a21a
+- 🧾 Content Specialist Intern at Regami Solutions.
 - Founder and Content Writing Head of Student Chapter CodingBlocks LPU.

 <!---